smiakchilo/aem-crash-course/lessons/2.11/part1.md

 How should we deal with the latter?

-Sometimes an OSGi-ready variant of a library can be found, although not as famous as a "usual" one.
+Sometimes an OSGi-ready variant of a library can still be found, although not as famous as a "usual" one.

 Other times they suggest that you insert a non-OSGi-ready JAR dependency inside the OSGi-ready artifact that you build out of your project.
 This is achieved quite easily: add the following line in your _maven-bundle-plugin_ config: